 - Health

-- Avoiding situations that might test your performance (practicing in front of others).
+- Avoidance of situations that might test your performance (practicing in front of others).

 - Procrastination (waiting until you are the last dancer in line to do turns across the studio)